 C++ is a general-purpose coding language first developed in 1979 as an extension to C. Today, it has been significantly updated to include modern programming features and is heavily used for scientific computing applications in several fields due in part to its fast performance.
 As a result, C++ is frequently used in computationally intensive areas including high performance computing.

-This course will cover the basics of how to write a C++ source file utilising the basic constructs of the language, to compile and run the code and to troubleshoot common errors.
+This course will cover the basics of how to write a C++ source file utilising the basic constructs of the language, to compile and run the code and to troubleshoot common errors, and to read and be able to use C++ code others have written.
 The course will be delivered through a combination of slides, demonstrations and hands-on practicals.